 So far, High Castle is shaping up well.

-Finding a table, he sat with his back to the wall where he couldn’t be hemmed in.
-He’d barely started eating when he heard murmurs begin.
+He sat at a table with his back to the wall, near a door, where he could see everyone.
+He’d barely started eating when the murmurs increased.

-Four troublemakers glared at him.
+Four men glared at him.
 Their eyes flitted from their mousy-haired lieutenant to Blackhawk as they huddled over their bowls.
-Their officer was short, even when seated, but had broad shoulders and huge forearms.
+Their officer was short, even when seated, but had broad shoulders and bulging forearms.
 The scowl on his face was ruined by his weak chin and too-oft-broken nose.
-Probably a younger son from a noble family.

 Blackhawk continued his meal.

 “Are you addressing me?”
 He rose to his feet slowly and offered his hand.
-“Lieutenant Stev’n Blackhawk.
+“Lieutenant Steven Blackhawk.
 And you?”

-“By hard work and obedience,” Blackhawk replied.
-He kept his tone light, despite Fortsun’s companions fanning out to surround him… and half the diners leaving.
+“By hard work and obedience,” Blackhawk kept his tone light, despite Fortuch’s companions fanning out to surround him and half the diners leaving.
 He stepped clear of the table, waiting for one of them to make a move.

-Entwining his fingers in the other lieutenant’s hair, Blackhawk brought Fortsun’s head to his knee.
+Steven caught the arm, pivoting.
+Then he entwined his fingers in the other lieutenant’s hair, bringing Fortuch’s head down on his knee.
 Blood flowed freely.
-Using a chokehold, he squeezed.

 Blackhawk dropped the unconscious lieutenant and faced his remaining opponent.
 “Wouldn’t you rather talk about this?”